 She started her career as fund analyst and portfolio manager at Bank Insinger de Beaufort in 1998.
 In 2010 she became Head of Discretionary Portfolio Management at Insinger, at the time part of BNP Paribas Wealth Management.
 Following the merger of Insinger de Beaufort and Theodoor Gilissen in 2017 she was appointed Head of Investment Management.
 Marjolijn is a member of the senior leadership team within the Chief Investment Office at Quintet Private Bank. and a member of the Country Management Committee at InsingerGilissen.

 Marjolijn joined Alternatives 4 Children since late 2020 as part of the Projects Team.
 She is married, has three children and lives in Overveen.

 Marc is Partner at Theta Capital Management.

 He was previously Managing Director at Adamas Asset Management, an Asian based alternative asset manager and responsible for the Global Alternatives and Funds team for ABN AMRO Private Banking.
 He has a background in law and asset management, with over 20 years of investment experience including business development, fund management, legal, due diligence, selection, structuring, investments and ultimately sales.
 Marc has an LLB in English and German Law, from the University of Kent, an LLM in European Business Law from the University of Amsterdam and an MBA from Vlerick Business School.
 Marc is Dutch and has lived in Germany, France, Belgium and Luxembourg before moving to The Netherlands in 2007.
-Marc is married and has one son.
+Marc has two sons and is a co-founder of A4C.

 Chairman Alternative Investments Group EY The Netherlands and Chairman of the Financial Services Sustainability Services Group of EY The Netherlands.